Xieyangxinyu/SINDy/README.md

-# Alone the SINDy Frontier
+# Along the SINDy Frontier

 ## SAMSI Undergraduate Modeling Workshop, May 2019